TyliOnel/Project_4-Group_5-Heart_Health/README.md

 These commands can be executed in your command line interface or terminal to install the respective libraries and tools.
 Make sure to replace `==` with `>=` if you are open to installing later versions.

-# HELP!!!

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end-to-end tests

-Explain what these tests test and why

-### And coding style tests

-Explain what these tests test and why

-# HELP!!!

 ### Deployment of Heart Health Model

 **Objective**: Deployed a machine learning application to predict heart health using a Random Forest classification model, integrating Python, CSS, JSON, Flask, and HTML.